dwyerse/EventPlanner/README.md

 - Click confirm
 - The created table should now have a label.
     - This shows Feature 35: I would like to be able to differentiate tables e.g. vip, tcd alumni
-- Click back button to return to event page
+- Click Return To Event button to return to event page
 - Click View Guest Details button
     - This shows Feature 11: I want to see guests contact details
 - Click Send Details to Catering button